-ESG topics Why it is important Impact on value chain How we manage it Business considerations 2021 developments 2021 outcomes Looking forward Learn more Product Quality We are committed to quality for our consumers. customers, (internal) consumers VPO and DPO Quality Management Systems VPO Steering Committee If any of our products are defective or found to contain contaminants, we may be subject to product recalls or other associated liabilities, which could adversely impact our business, reputation and Revised quality handbook Published new training material for quality management 0 product recalls 100% of operations audited internally to the BRC Standard 100% of operations audited internally to VPO quality standards 33% of operations audited externally to the BRC standard We plan to continue to follow our quality management programs to deliver quality for our consumers.
-Eeer and Brewing > performance. without certification (each facility audited every three years) 21 operations with BRC Food Standard certification 8 operations with BRC Packaging Standard certification 313 beer awards won: 96 bronze, 110 silver and 108 gold medals at major international competitions Ethics & Compliance We operate in countries with a broad range of cultures and business practices, making it important that we are guided by a clear and consistent code of business ethics and guidelines for all of our colleagues around the world.
-Suppliers, colleagues, customers, consumers, communities Global Code of Business Conduct Global Anti-Corruption Policy Supplier Anti-Corruption Policy Global Whistleblower Policy Global Human Rights Policy Global Anti-Harassment Anti-Discrimination Policy Global Responsible Sourcing Policy Responsible Sourcing Principles for Farms Global Ethics & Compliance Committee Zone Ethics & We operate in emerging markets that present political, economic and operational risks, as a result of political and economic instability, a lack of well- developed legal systems and potentially corrupt business environments.
-See Ethics & Transparency on pages 38-43 Launched new online trainings that focused on topics such as anti-corruption, supply chain ethics, digital ethics, anti-money laundering and our Code of Business Conduct We will seek out opportunities to work with our colleagues and value chain partners to promote and maintain the highest standards of ethical behavior.
-Global Code of Business Conduct > Global Anti-Corruption Policy > Supplier Anti-Corruption Policy > Global Whistleblower Policy > Global Human Rights Policy > Global Anti-Harassment Anti-Discrimination Policy > Global Responsible Sourcing Policy > Global Responsible Sourcing Policy > Responsible Sourcing Princi- ples for Farms >
+ESG topics Why it is important Impact on value chain How we manage it Business considerations 2021 developments 2021 outcomes Looking forward Learn more Product Quality We are committed to quality for our consumers.
+Suppliers, customers, consumers Product Quality Policy (internal) VPO and DPO Quality Management Systems VPO Steering Committee If any of our products are defective or found to contain contaminants, we may be subject to product recalls or other associated liabilities, which could adversely impact our business, reputation and performance.
+Revised quality handbook Published new training material for quality management O product recalls 100% of operations audited internally to the BRC Standard 100% of operations audited internally to VPO quality standards 33% of operations audited externally to the BRC standard without certification (each facility audited every three years) 21 operations with BRC Food Standard certification 8 operations with BRC Packaging Standard certification 313 beer awards won: 96 bronze, 110 We plan to continue to follow our quality management programs to deliver quality for our consumers.
+Beer and Brewing > Ethics & We operate in countries Suppliers, Global Code of Business We operate in emerging See Ethics & Transparency on silver and 108 gold medals at major international competitions • Launched new online trainings We will seek out Global Code of Business Compliance with a broad range of cultures and business practices, making it important that we are guided by a clear and consistent code of business ethics and guidelines for all of our colleagues around the world. colleagues, customers, consumers, communities Global Anti-Corruption Policy Supplier Anti-Corruption Policy Global Whistleblower Policy Global Human Rights Policy Global Anti-Harassment Anti-Discrimination Policy Global Responsible Sourcing Policy Responsible Sourcing Principles for Farms Global Ethics & Compliance Committee Zone Ethics & Compliance we operate in energing markets that present political, economic and operational risks, as a result of political and economic instability, a lack of well-developed legal systems and potentially corrupt business environments. pages 38-43 that focused on topics such as anti-corruption, supply chain ethics, digital ethics, anti-money laundering and our Code of Business Conduct we will seek out opportunities to work with our colleagues and value chain partners to promote and maintain the highest standards of ethical behavior.
+Global Code of Business Conduct > Global Anti-Corruption Policy > Supplier Anti-Corruption Policy > Global Whistleblower Policy > Global Human Rights Policy > Global Anti-Harassment Anti-Discrimination Policy > Global Responsible Sourcing Policy > Responsible Sourcing Principles for Farms >